 School of Management Information Systems

-The School of Management Information Systems has been leading the field of Management Information Systems in Korea for 25 years since its establishment in 1984.
-Currently, the School of Management Information Systems consists of three majors: Information Management, Information Systems, and e- Commerce.
-The department, which is composed of 17 professors, is widely recognized as the best and largest academic institution of business information.
-Aspiring to instill knowledge of information technology and business problem-solving skills, the School of Management Information Systems is offering forwardlooking, global, on-spot, integrated, creative, and specialized education to its students.
+The School of Management Information Systems has been leading the field of Management Information Systems in Korea since its establishment in 1984.
+The school has widely been recognized as the best and largest academic institution of management information systems.
+Aspiring to instill knowledge of information technology and business problem-solving skills, the School of Management Information Systems is offering forward-looking, global, on-spot, integrated, creative, and specialized education to its students.
 We are responding to the increasing social demand for IT integration, and preparing for a second period of restoration.
-Recent statistics show that 90% of the graduates of the School of Management Information Systems succeed in getting employment, and are exhibiting their competence in areas such as conglomerates, medium-sized enterprises, public institutions, and research facilities.
+The graduates of the School of Management Information Systems succeed in getting employment, and are exhibiting their competence in areas such as conglomerates, medium-sized enterprises, public institutions, and research facilities.

 Effective and efficient ways of applying information technology for business activities are taught to the students of the Information Management Major.
 Through the curriculum, which covers business modeling, IT strategy and consulting relevant to information systems, graduates are showing their competitiveness as IT firm managers equipped with knowledge in key IT technologies.